PersonA

 PersonA (pronounced "Persona") is the fourth and final studio album by the band Edward Sharpe and the Magnetic Zeros.
 It was released on April 15, 2016.

 In an in-depth interview with Transverso Media, lead singer Alex Ebert explained his desire to evolve on PersonA, stating, "In a lot of ways this album does things that are missing."
 He went on to discuss why the name Edward Sharpe is crossed out on the cover, saying, "There was no character to begin with, so why not kill him?
 He never really was there.
 If anything, and at most, Edward Sharpe was a vehicle for me to get to slough off whatever I had become up until that point, and to get back to or sort of allow my pure self to come forth into sort of a clean slate."

+Track listing

+All lyrics written by Alexander Ebert; all music written by Edward Sharpe and the Magnetic Zeros, except where noted.